MOSEK/Mosek.go/doc/source/mosek.rst

 Obtains the number of preallocated non-zeros for :math:`Q` (both objective and constraints).
-When this number of non-zeros is reached |mosek| will automatically allocate more space for :math:`Q`.
+When this number of non-zeros is reached MOSEK will automatically allocate more space for :math:`Q`.